 In many cases, a leak-down test is impractical or critical users must have air at all times.
 In these instances, flow should be estimated by measuring compressor power and correlating to flow (reference table/methods above).
 This should be done during a nonproduction period, such as a weekend.
-During this test, it is important to identify any non-leak users of air.
-The measured compressor flow should be reduced by the total air use of the non-leak applications to determine the actual leak volume.
+During this test, it is important to identify any nonleak users of air.
+The measured compressor flow should be reduced by the total air use of the nonleak applications to determine the actual leak volume.

 Leakage is expressed in terms of the percentage of system capacity.
 The percentage lost to leakage should be less than 10% in a well-maintained system (Marshall 2013).
-Poorly maintained systems can have losses as high as 20% to 30%.
+Poorly maintained systems can have losses as high as 20%-30%.

-3.2.2 Quantifying the Energy Impacts of Compressed Air Leak Repairs
+3.2.2 Compressed-Air Leak Survey and Repairs